willimaki/TypeScript-MemoryGame/README.md

 })
 ```

-## Getting Started
+## How to Run the Project

 1. Clone this repository
 2. Install dependencies with `npm install`
-3. Start the development server with `npm run dev`
+3. Run development server with `npm run dev`
 4. Build for production with `npm run build`

-## TypeScript Implementation Notes
+## Features

-This project implements the concepts from a JavaScript course using TypeScript, providing additional type safety and developer experience improvements.
-Key TypeScript features used include:

-- Interface definitions for component props
-- Type annotations for state hooks
+- Card matching gameplay
+- Score tracking
-- Generic typing for array methods
+- Animations for card flips
+- Accessible UI with ARIA attributes
-- Type guards for conditional rendering
+- Responsive design for all device sizes

+## Implementation Details

+The memory game was built as a learning project, incorporating all the technologies and concepts covered in the course while adding TypeScript for improved developer experience and code quality.

 ## Resources